MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

    // Run new image once the image has successfully loaded its resource img.onload = () => {
-      cnv.height = cnv.width * (img.height / img.width) // Adjusts the canvas height based on the image's aspect ratio
+      // Adjusts the canvas height based on the image's aspect ratio cnv.height = cnv.width * (img.height / img.width)
-      draw (img) // Call the draw function with the new image as the argument - draw the image to the canvas img_data = cnv.toDataURL ("image/jpeg") // Set the canvas data into a image data add_glitch () // Call the add_glitch function
+      // Call the draw function with the new image as the argument - draw the image to the canvas draw (img)
+      // Set the canvas data into a image data img_data = cnv.toDataURL ("image/jpeg")
+      // Call the add_glitch function
+      add_glitch ()
    }
    img.src = `/240405/pfp_glasses.jpg` // The image source

-   // Define a function to generate random integer (not fractional number) within the maximum range const rand_int = max => Math.floor (Math.random () * max)
+   // Define a function to generate random integer within the maximum range const rand_int = max => Math.floor (Math.random () * max)

    // Define a glitch function
    const glitchify = (data, chunk_max, repeats) => {
-      const chunk_size = rand_int (chunk_max / 4) * 4 // Picks a random chunk size (multiply by 4) within the maximum range (to glitch)
+      // Picks a random chunk size (multiply by 4) within the maximum range (to glitch) const chunk_size = rand_int (chunk_max / 4) * 4
-      const i = rand_int (data.length - 24 - chunk_size) + 24 // Select a random portion of image data excluding the first 24 bytes and the glitch chunk size
+      // Select a random portion of image data excluding the first 24 bytes and the glitch chunk size const i = rand_int (data.length - 24 - chunk_size) + 24
-      const front = data.slice (0, i) // Remove the first part of the data to i const back = data.slice (i + chunk_size, data.length) // Remove ... to the end of the data
+      // Remove the first part of the data to i const front = data.slice (0, i)
+      // Remove ... to the end of the data const back = data.slice (i + chunk_size, data.length)
-      const result = front + back // Combining the front and back portions of the selected data. return repeats == 0 ? result : glitchify (result, chunk_max, repeats - 1) // Call the function recursively, stops executing the function when the the repeats time reach 0
+      // Combining the front and back portions of the selected data const result = front + back
+      // Call the function recursively, stops executing the function when the the repeats time reach 0 return repeats == 0 ? result : glitchify (result, chunk_max, repeats - 1)
    }

    // Create an empty glitch array
    const glitch_arr = []

-   // Define a add_glitch function to create multiple glitched versions of the image using the glitchify function. const add_glitch = () => {
+   // Define function to create multiple glitched versions of the image using the glitchify function const add_glitch = () => {
-      const i = new Image () // Create new image objects for each glitched version.
+      // Create new image objects for each glitched version. const i = new Image ()
       // Once a glitched image has successfully loaded i.onload = () => {
-         glitch_arr.push (i) // Push the glitched image object into the glitch array if (glitch_arr.length < 12) add_glitch () // Recursively call the add_glitch function if the glitch array length is less than 12 (12 glitched version is created) else draw_frame () // Call the draw_frame function if the glitch array length reaches 12 or more }
+         // Push the glitched image object into the glitch array glitch_arr.push (i)
+         // Recursively call the add_glitch function if less than 12 glitched version is created if (glitch_arr.length < 12) add_glitch ()
+         // Call the draw_frame function if the glitch array length reaches 12 or more else draw_frame ()
+      }
       i.src = glitchify (img_data, 96, 6) //
    }